absravdev/absravdev/README.md

 ```

 > *Ambitious and creative game developer drawn to both the technical and creative sides of the craft.*
-> *Seeking balance between the order of code and the freedom of creativity — passionate about bringing ideas to life through programming.*
+> *Seeking balance between the order of code and the freedom of creativity, passionate about bringing ideas to life through programming.*
 > *A mindful approach to game development.*

 ---